AdobeDocs/campaign-web.en/help/v8/audience/file-audience.md

     ![Screenshot showing the data mapping preview in the central section](assets/select-from-file-map.png)

 1. Specify the column that contains the email address from the **Address Field** drop-down list.
 You can also select the denylist column if you have such information in the input file.
-1. Adjust the column settings and format the data using the available options.
+1. Adjust the column settings and define how to format the data using the available options.
 1. Click **Confirm** once settings are correct.

 When creating the message content, add personalization by leveraging fields from the input file.
 [Learn how to personalize content](../personalization/personalize.md)